Human Trafficking Victim Conviction Relief FAQ

 There is no cost to file a Petition for Human Trafficking Vacatur Relief.

 No, a lawyer is not necessary to file the petition, BUT we highly recommend you consult with a lawyer familiar with the law and the process in San Diego County.

 We strongly encourage you to work with a lawyer.
-You may hire a lawyer or our office is able to help you at no cost.
+You may hire a lawyer or our office may be able to help you at no cost.
 Our experienced attorneys will review your entire record and determine what relief you are eligible for.
 Some petitions are more complicated and the judge needs to see additional information to help make a decision.
 Our office can assist you by researching your record, gathering records and supporting documents, writing petitions, motions and declarations, filing petitions, motions and declarations in court, serving the petition on the prosecutorial agency, and appearing in court, if necessary, to argue for the petition to be granted.

 If you would like our office to assist you, fill out and submit the Fresh Start Program Request for Assistance form.

 You may e-mail, fax, mail, or drop off your request form.

 Fresh Start Program Fax: (619) 338-4811 (Attn: Fresh Start Program)